pauljbernard/SWEAgent/README.md

 ## 💬 Chat With Your Code!

-Once DeepRepo is running, you can interact with the "Custom Documentalist" – a specialized AI assistant trained on your specific repository:
+Once opendeepwiki is running, you can interact with the "Custom Documentalist" – a specialized AI assistant trained on your specific repository:

 1.  **Open Web UI:** Go to `http://localhost:7860`.
 2.  **Load Your Repository:**
     *   **GitHub Repo:** Paste the URL into the "Repository URL" field in the sidebar and click "Initialize".
     *   **Local Repo:** Create a `.zip` archive of your local repository folder.
 Use the "Upload Repository (.zip)" button in the sidebar to upload it.
-3.  **Wait for Processing:** DeepRepo will clone/extract your code and analyze it (docstrings, documentation files, configs), storing the processed data in shared Docker volumes.
+3.  **Wait for Processing:** opendeepwiki will clone/extract your code and analyze it (docstrings, documentation files, configs), storing the processed data in shared Docker volumes.
 Status messages will appear in the sidebar.
 4.  **Select the Expert:** Choose "Custom Documentalist" from the "Select Model" dropdown.
 5.  **Ensure API Keys:** Double-check that your necessary API keys are set in the `.env` file.
 6.  **Start Asking:** Use the chat interface to ask questions about your repository.
 Get insights and explanations directly from the AI that understands your code!